Censored Semi-Bandits: A Framework for Resource Allocation with Censored Feedback: Identical Threshold for All Arms

-\end{restatable} The first term in the regret bound in Theorem \ref{thm:regretSameThreshold} corresponds to the length of the threshold estimation phase, and the second part corresponds to the expected regret in the regret minimization phase.
+\end{restatable} The first term in the regret bound in Theorem \ref{thm:regretSameThreshold} corresponds to the length of the threshold estimation phase, and the remaining parts correspond to the expected regret in the regret minimization phase.

-Note that the first assumption $\mu_1\ge\epsilon$ is only required to guarantee that the threshold estimation phase terminates in the finite number of rounds.
+Note that the assumption $\mu_1\ge\epsilon$ is only required to guarantee that the threshold estimation phase terminates in the finite number of rounds.
 This assumption is not needed to get the bound on expected regret in the regret minimization phase.
-The second assumption $\mu_{K-M} < \mu_{K-M+1}$ ensures that Kullback-Leibler divergence in the bound is well defined.
+The assumption $\mu_{K-M} < \mu_{K-M+1}$ ensures that Kullback-Leibler divergence in the bound is well defined.
 This assumption is also equivalent to assume that the set of top-$M$ arms is unique.